setnicka/ulozto-downloader/README.md

 # Ulož.to downloader

+## Language disclaimer (English)

+This is a parallel downloader from [Ulož.to](http://ulozto.cz) with automatic CAPTCHA solving.
+This README is in Czech but the program itself and its help are in English (try to run it with `--help` option).

+When contributing to this project, please use English in the code.
+Issues and pull request comments could be in Czech or English, I will discuss them according to the thread language :)

+---

+## Úvod

 Paralelní stahovač z [Ulož.to](http://ulozto.cz) inspirovaný [Vžum](http://vzum.8u.cz/) (credits to Popcorn) s automatickým louskáním CAPTCHA kódů pomocí TensorFlow modelu z projektu